mxdi9i7/vant-react/.github/CONTRIBUTION.md

 - Rebase before creating a PR to keep commit history clear.

+- Create a brunch name as the standard “contributer firstname/component name or feature name.

+- Add your branch name as PR title.

-- Add some descriptions and refer relative issues for you PR.
+- Add some descriptions and refer relative issues for your PR.

 ## Getting started